marcelo-monteiro/cy_web_automation_example/readme.md

-# Automated Web Tests Suite
+# Automated Web Tests Suite with Cypress
 These tests suit runs only in local environment.
 All depencies must be installed locally: